About study programmes

 The first year of study is common to both study programmes.
 This first year gives the students fundamental knowledge in mathematics, physics, electrical engineering, and computing and teaches the students to communicate effectively, and acquaints them with general principles of engineering.

-In the second year, the students broaden the knowledge in mathematics and electrical engineering or computing, but also the students are introduced to quality management and principles of economy.
+In the second year, the students broaden their knowledge in mathematics and electrical engineering or computing, but also the students are introduced to quality management and principles of economy.
 To emphasize individual work, they conduct and present a seminar.

 The students have to attend only about 20 lecture hours per week.